d-fact/eval-runner-docker/README.md

 You can also check the following section for detailed step-by-step explanations.

-## Evaluation Replication
+## Reproducing Experiment Results
-Assuming `docker` and `docker-compose` is installed properly and current working directory is at the root path of the cloned repo, we can run the following command to build the image for evaluation.
+Assuming `docker` and `docker-compose` are installed properly and current working directory is at the root path of the cloned repo, we can run the following command to build the images for evaluation.

 ```sh
 docker-compose -f docker-compose.yml build